 Each year, data correspondents will submit Category I, Category II, and Category III data to the ISC on or before July 1st.
-Category I d Data are to be submitted electronically to both the Data Administrator and Working Group Data Managers. -Further updates submitted to Working Groups will be on as-needed bases; Working Group Data Managers will notify the DA to expect these changes with the next July 1st submission.
-Category II and III data are to be submitted to the respective Data Managers of the species Working Groups, e.g., logbook data, (Category II) for albacore fisheries are to be submitted to the ALBWG Data Manager.
+Data are to be submitted electronically to the Data Administrator.
+Further updates submitted to Working Groups will be on as-needed bases; Working Group Data Managers will notify the DA to expect these changes with the next July 1st submission.
 These annual data submissions will have two components: